NHLI-Respiratory-Epi/IMD_domains_asthma_pathway/README.md

 Public repository for codelists.
-Codelists from the CPRD Aurum 2023 September Release for the project: association between socioeconomic status (using the IMD composite and domains as proxies) and asthma patient pathway (diagnosis, management, and outcomes) in adults and children in England.
+Codelists from the CPRD Aurum 2023 September Release for the 'Hidden inequalities within deprivation: a population-based study on domain-specific associations across the asthma pathway in England' paper